Louis Vuitton set to raise price tags this week as costs climb | Business

 Louis Vuitton set to raise price tags this week as costs climb

 "The price adjustment takes into account changes in production costs, raw materials, transportation as well as inflation," the label said in a statement given to Reuters.
-Some bloggers on Chinese social media said the price tag on some models of handbags such as Capucines and Neverfull would rise by 20% or more in China, without citing sources.
+Some bloggers on Chinese social media said the price of some models of handbags such as Capucines and Neverfull, now priced at 46,500 yuan ($7,323) and 12,000 yuan ($1,890) respectively, would rise by 20% or more in China, without citing sources.

 Louis Vuitton, LVMH's top fashion brand, will raise prices globally on Wednesday as a result of increased manufacturing and transportation costs, a spokesperson for the French luxury goods company in China told Reuters.
 Louis Vuitton, the world's biggest luxury brand, will become one of the first big labels in the industry to hike prices widely this year to protect its margins as costs soar.